carpentries-incubator/hpc-intro/_episodes/16-parallel.md

 and if your machine has less RAM than that, it will grind to a halt.
 If you have 16 GiB installed, you won't quite make it to 750,000,000 points.

-Even with sufficient memory for additional samples, we could require enormous amounts of time to calculate on a single CPU.
+Even with sufficient memory for necessary variables, a script could require enormous amounts of time to calculate on a single CPU.
 To reduce the amount of time required, we need to modify the script to use multiple CPUs for the calculations.
 In the largest problem scales,